 Remember employers, you are required to post the minimum wage and overtime information in a space that is easily visible, such as an employee break room, your HR office that is accessible to employees, or another common space.

-You can get a copy of the poster with the new 2022 minimum wage once the link has been made available from the state of Ohio.
+You can get a copy of the poster with the new 2022 minimum wage from the state of Ohio to display at your business.